 After competing as Lotus Racing in 2010, using the name under licence from the British car company's Malaysian owners, the team acquired the legendary Team Lotus name from David Hunt.
-At the same time, Lotus withdrew from their agreement, instead giving their name to the Renault team.
+At the same time, Lotus withdrew from their agreement, instead giving its name to the Renault team.
 There were two Lotuses on the grid in 2011.
 That would all turn out to be meaningless in the long run as Fernandes bought Caterham, another British maker of lightweight sports cars, in 2011 and his team adopted that name for 2012.

 2012 ended up being the team's best year in F1.
 Just three retirements and one non-start, plus an 11th place finish in the season-ending Brazilian Grand Prix left them again finishing the year in 10th place, it was starting to look like the class of 2010 were beginning to close the gap to the more established teams.

 Unfortunately, the following season would see the beginning of a steady decline for the team that, of the 'new' entries, looked most likely to succeed.
-A slip to 11th, plus their inability to match rival Marussia's points scoring exploits in 2014 saw them bow out at the end of that season.
+A slip to 11th, plus their inability to match rival Marussia's points scoring exploits in 2014 saw it bow out at the end of that season.